Build System

 • Scheduled reruns overwrite the same date-based version in the S3 index.
 This keeps nightly versions readable, but existing local pip caches may still hold the older wheel for that version.

-Stable tag pushes derive version_override from the tag (v1.1.2 -> 1.1.2), build and push the matching IRD image, build the selected wheel variants from that image, verify the wheel versions, and publish the result to S3 PyPI.
-The selected variant set is bundled-and-light when public PyPI publishing is blocked, and light when public PyPI publishing is aligned.
+Manual stable-version publishes set version_override explicitly, build and push the matching IRD image when docker_tag is empty, build the selected wheel variants from that image, verify the wheel versions, and publish the result to S3 PyPI.

-For a manual bundled internal wheel with an existing IRD image, dispatch the workflow with:
+For a manual bundled S3 wheel with an existing IRD image, dispatch the workflow with:

 docker_tag: <existing-ird-tag>